VitorCaversan/uProcessor_ArqComp/README.md

  - Register bank;
  - Arithmetic Logic Unit (ALU);
  - Control Unit (CU);
- - Flags to sinalize conditions.
+ - Flags to signalize conditions.

 At this point, **the hole project has been changed**, all of those components were created beforehand but there was no time to register what was done, so you'll have to trust the creators that it simply works.